1. Can I tutor at any school?

 We have volunteers from all walks of life and all educational levels.
-Schools staff provide activities and materials for the tutor to use in the tutoring session.
+School staff provide activities and materials for tutors to use in the tutoring session.
 Schools of Hope provides training and resources on the basic skills you need to be comfortable and effective as a tutor.

 3. What if I have to miss a week or more?

 We all have times when illness, vacations or job responsibilities will force us to miss a tutoring session or two.
-We ask that volunteers notify the teacher and tutor coordinator as soon as possible so the child can be informed and will not be surprised by your absence.
+We ask that volunteers notify the teacher and Tutor Coordinator as soon as possible so the student can be informed and will not be surprised by your absence.

 4. I travel for part of the year.
 Can I still do this?

 Yes.
 Please discuss your schedule with the Schools of Hope Tutor Coordinator as soon as possible.
-S/he will make other arrangements for the child in your extended absence.
+They will make other arrangements for the student in your extended absence.